itucsdb1513/itucsdb1513/docs/user/Ahmet Gulum.rst

 +-----------+--------+---------------------+-+

-On the screenshot shown above the player rankings data is displayed.
 In this table there are 2 columns displayed to the user.
 Id column is not displayed.

 There are five operations that can be carried on the table.
 Those are:
-|  - Add Benefit
+  - Add Benefit
-|  - Find Benefit
+  - Find Benefit
-|  - Find Benefit by Type
+  - Find Benefit by Type
-|  - Delete Benefit
+  - Delete Benefit
-|  - Update Benefit
+  - Update Benefit

 Add Benefit
 -----------